How do you calculate stock valuation metrics like Sharpe ratio?

 side note on the pyfolio library

 I first considered using pyfolio to pull stock data.
 It is not “out of the box” ready per se to deliver the results pictured in their “single stock” example documentation.
-You’d need to find another way to fetch your market data or somehow patch the Yahoo Finance API within pyfolio. ffn worked right away after pip installing it and running the above code.
-Now we’re financing.
+You’d need to find another way to fetch your market data or somehow patch the Yahoo Finance API within pyfolio.
+I preferred ffn, mostly because it worked right away after pip installing it and running the above code.

 see more: awesome-quant